-Zermatt has confirmed the safety measures and opening dates for this winter to ensure the safety of visitors.
+Zermatt regularly updates the safety measures and opening dates for this summer and winter to ensure the safety of visitors.

-Zermatt is currently open for skiing, as it has been since the summer.
+Zermatt is currently open for skiing, as it has been non-stop since summer 2020.

-Although skiing has been happening on the 21km of pistes on the Matterhorn Glacier Paradise since the summer of 2020, the rest of the resort opened in full on 04 December 2020.
+Although skiing will continue on the 21km of pistes on the Matterhorn Glacier Paradise through summer 2021, the rest of the resort will open in full on 04 December 2021.

 Safety is the priority

-Masks will not have to be worn while skiing, but will be compulsory in gondolas, cable cars and in buses around resort.
+Masks do not have to be worn while skiing, but are still compulsory in gondolas, cable cars and in buses around resort.

-Zermatt Director of Tourism, Daniel Luggen spoke about how après ski will look this season:
+Zermatt Director of Tourism, Daniel Luggen spoke about how après ski looked this season just gone:

 “Obviously, après ski is very much part of the skiing experience, but it’s secondary for Zermatt.
 Our guests particularly value the skiing, the fantastic gastronomy and the opportunity to enjoy the natural world.”

-Summer showed that visitors to the resort are excellent at complying with official restrictions.
-Zermatt will follow all resort federal and cantonal measures.
+Summer 2020 showed that visitors to the resort are excellent at complying with official restrictions.
+Zermatt will continue to follow all resort federal and cantonal measures.

 Covid tests in Zermatt